vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 the shipping cost must be maximum 100 NOK.
 If the shipping cost is 150 kr, a capture of 1000 + 150 kr = 1150 NOK will fail.

-# Why doed Vipps Hurtigkasse (express checkout) fail?
+# Why does Vipps Hurtigkasse (express checkout) fail?

 When using Vipps Hurtigkasse (express checkout), Vipps makes a [callback](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#1-callback)